latticexyz/mud/.changeset/swift-rabbits-appear.md

 ## Contributing

-To contribute to or modify the explorer, the easiest way is to run the example setup via `development` mode:
+To contribute to or modify the explorer, the easiest way is to run the example setup in `development` mode:

 1. **Setup the example**
    Navigate to the `examples/local-explorer` directory and set the explorer mode to `development` in `mprocs.yaml`: